-There were not changes in benefit terms.
+There were no changes in benefit terms.

-There were no changes in discount rates, inflations went from 2.75% to 2.5%, wage inflation went from 3% to 2.75%.
+There were no changes in discount rates, inflation, or wage inflation.

 OTHER INDEPENDENT AUDITOR'S REPORTS

 INDEPENDENT AUDITOR'S REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS